fangfufu/Matlab-Data-Video-Converter/README.md

 # Matlab-Data-Video-Converter
 ## IMPORTANT UPDATES ##
 There are some important updates - you don't have to use Matlab to convert the data.
 You can use ffmpeg.
-There are 3 shell scripts in the repository which do these things.
-They are pretty much self-explanatory.
-If you can't figure out what to do, contact me.
-You can definitely reach me via Reddit.
+Please submit all your questions, suggestions and pull request to https://github.com/fangfufu/Converting-Arbitrary-Data-To-Video

 These shell scripts were originally designed by raedwulf (https://github.com/raedwulf).
 He couldn't be bothered to upload them.